 When I started writing this post, the Coronavirus (COVID-19) was in its early stages and we had no idea the way it would take over our lives as it has done.

-I have hummed and ha’ed about posting, today.
+I have hummed and ha’ed about posting today.
 I thought it’s frivolous to talk about beauty and fashion, amongst other things, at a time like this.
 But, at the same time, we have to go on with our lives trying to maintain as much normality as we can.
 So, if you want a break from the news and wish to “time out” for a few minutes, then please read on…….
 And, “keep safe, everyone”. xx

 I was reading an article recently about the “Boomer Generation” (born between 1944 and 1964).
 I fit into this age category – but, I’ve never been keen on labels.
 In my youth, I dipped into Punk, Goth then New Romantics (think Duran Duran & ruffles) but, I was never fully committed to the cause.
 To this present day, I certainly don’t think of myself as a “Boomer”.

 My children are referred to as “Millennials” (born 1981 – 1996).
 I asked my son what the term ‘Millennial’ means to him.
 He said two words “Social Media”.
-His generation were the first to experience it and from what I can gather, they have the most cynical view of it, too.
+His generation was the first to experience it and from what I can gather, they have the most cynical view of it, too.
 Neither of my sons are keen on Social Media other than for talking to their pals on a one to one basis.

 To me, the older demographic (the term I prefer) are trying our best to be visible while reinventing every decade we hit – compared to our predecessors.